Categories

 Like I said, nothing more than intelligent guesses.
 NOT RUMORS.
 NOT INSIDE INFORMATION.
 Just me joining dots and I’m bound to be wrong about half of it.
 I just don’t know which half!

-10 responses to “What is Apple doing with Final Cut Pro?”
+10 replies on “What is Apple doing with Final Cut Pro?”

 You might also want to think about which parts of Final Cut Pro might benefit from the speed increases 64 bit would bring.